In today’s fast-paced world, remote patient monitoring (RPM) has emerged as a game-changing solution for healthcare providers and patients.

 Remote patient monitoring devices allow healthcare providers to monitor and analyze their patients’ health conditions outside the hospital or clinic.
 These devices help patients to engage in self-monitoring, leading to better health outcomes.

-Below are the seven most common Remote Patient Monitoring devices that help doctors, clinicians, and practitioners to provide efficient healthcare services to their patients.
+Below are the five most common Remote Patient Monitoring devices that help doctors, clinicians, and practitioners to provide efficient healthcare services to their patients.

 Bluetooth Blood Pressure Cuffs are handy devices that help manage hypertension, diabetes, CHF, and kidney dysfunction.
 They can also prevent white-coat hypertension and detect masked hypertension.